Skip to main content

 Attieke

-Cassava couscous dish from Ivory Coast, popular in Burkina Faso.
-Served with grilled fish or chicken and spicy sauce.
+A cassava couscous from Ivory Coast that caught on in Burkina Faso, served with grilled fish or chicken and a spicy sauce.

 Regional Specialties & Local Favorites